 The basic idea of retirement planning is to save and invest for your future needs so you have a considerable amount in hand when you retire.
-It may not seem urgent when you start earning, but delaying this may lead you to a more uncertain financial future once you hang your boots.
+It may not seem urgent when you start earning, but delaying this may lead you to a more uncertain financial future once you hang up your boots.
 Thus, staying organised early in such cases is always recommended.

 In India, retirement planning often includes schemes like the National Pension System (NPS) or the Employee Provident Fund (EPF).
 Besides these, it involves personal savings and investments such as fixed deposits, real estate, and mutual funds.